What is your field of expertise and where do you work in Uganda?

 As I was abandoned at the age of three by my family and ended up on the streets of Kampala and in orphanages, I know how it is to spend months without food or shelter.
 Music is a tool for me to help children whose families have no money to take them to formal school and most especially to those that cannot afford a musical education.
 I work as the founder and executive director of the Africa Music School Organisation in Kampala, Uganda.
 I coordinate the financial support for the school and help finding sponsors for some of the children’s formal education.
 We also pay food for some of the kids that cannot afford food at their home as well as hospital bills when kids are sick.

 What do you do during your Team works! assignment in Germany?

-Francis: During my internship at the Berufsfachschule für Musik in Kronach, Bavaria, I spend my time doing research, learning from my fellow teachers and students, making notes, making friends and connections as well as trying to use this chance to study as much as I can.
+Francis: During my assignment at the Berufsfachschule für Musik in Kronach, Bavaria, I spend my time doing research, learning from my fellow teachers and students, making notes, making friends and connections as well as trying to use this chance to study as much as I can.
 With the help of the headmaster Mr. Schurmann I'm getting some ideas of how schools manage their staff members, students, materials and learn new strategies so that we can achieve our goals like other international music schools.